MaxLap/activerecord_where_assoc/README.md

 * Suggestions to make the documentation easier to follow / more complete.

-## 0.1.0
+## 0.1

-Since the gem is brand new, I'm releasing 0.1.0 as a public beta before bumping to 1.0.0 once I have some feedback.
+Since the gem is brand new, I'm releasing as 0.1 before bumping to 1.0 once I have some feedback.
+There is an extensive test suite testing for lots of cases, making me quite confident that it can handle most of the cases you can throw at it.

 ## Installation